Kwamoti Laori

 Kwamoti Bitrus Laori (born 17 October 1966) is a Nigerian politician.
 He is currently serving as a member representing Demsa/Numan/Lamurde Federal Constituency in the House of Representatives.

 Early life and political career

-Kwamoti Laori hails from Adamawa State and holds a bachelor’s degree in law.
+Kwamoti Laori hails from Imburu, Numan Adamawa State and holds a bachelor’s degree in law.
 He succeeded Anthony Madwatte and was elected to the National Assembly in 2015.
-Laori was re-elected in 2019 and 2023, securing a third term with the Peoples Democratic Party (PDP).
+However,his election was voided by the Election Tribunal and the Court of Appeal.
+Hon.
+Talatu Yakubu of APC was declared winner and replaced Kwamoti Laori in the House of Representatives.
+Laori was again elected in 2019 and 2023, securing a second term with the Peoples Democratic Party (PDP).